-Overall, the median achievable efficiency potential from these studies is 18%, over about a 13 year period (achievable potential means cost-effective and able to be achieved as a result of policies and programs).
-Efficiency potential tends to vary strongly as a function of the number of years in the analysis, as over long time periods, most existing
+Overall, the median achievable efficiency potential from these studies is 18%, over about a 13 year period (achievable potential means cost-effective and able to be achieved as a result of policies and programs).15 Efficiency potential tends to vary strongly as a

-&lt;sup>14 Some stakeholder groups believe that estimating the market potential for energy efficiency is not a useful exercise because the estimates are often taken out of context and politicized.
+15 Some stakeholder groups believe that estimating the market potential for energy efficiency is not a useful exercise because the estimates are often taken out of context and politicized.
 See Robert N. Stavins, Judson Jaffe and Todd Schatzki, "Too Good to be True?
 An Examination of Three Economic Assessments of California Climate Change Policy" JFK School of Government, Harvard University, Regulatory Policy Program, RPP-2007-01, 2007.

-equipment is replaced and opportunities for cost-effective savings are greater (many efficiency measures are cost-effective when equipment is replaced, since the cost of efficiency is only the increment between average efficiency and high efficiency equipment).
+On the other hand, some observers believe these results are much too function of the number of years in the analysis, as over long time periods, most existing equipment is replaced and opportunities for cost-effective savings are greater (many efficiency measures are cost-effective when equipment is replaced, since the cost of efficiency is only the increment between average efficiency and high efficiency equipment).
 The average achievable potential per year of program implementation from these studies is about 1.5%, in line with the most aggressive programs discussed above and much greater than the approximately 0.2% per year savings that are being achieved on average nationwide.
 In other words, current efficiency programs are barely scratching the surface on what is achievable.
-Interestingly, average load growth in the U.S. is approximately 1.1%, implying that in many areas, aggressive demand-side resource procurement could offset load growth.
-Vermont is already doing this and Connecticut is planning to do so shortly.
+Interestingly, average load growth in the U.S. is approximately 1.1%, 16 implying that in many areas, aggressive demand-side resource procurement could offset load growth.
+Vermont is already doing this and Connecticut is planning to do so shortly (see Figures 3-4 and 3-5).17